marchelbling/marc.helbling.fr/content/post/2014-09-22-practical-git-introduction.md

     * `git rebase --interactive sha1^` will allow to edit/squash/remove/reorder all commits from `sha1` to `HEAD`
     * rebasing rewrites history and creates new commit objects
 * comparing branches for merge/rebase should be done with `git diff A...B` to take into account the common ancestor
-* retrieving remote updates is the user responsibility
+* retrieving remote updates is the user's responsibility
 * merge/rebase commands should usually reference branches from remote namespace
 * **never** force push without
     * having checked if changes were pushed to the remote